changach-3000/MovieReviewApp-RAD-PROJECT/README.md

 ## Admin Credentials
 - **Email**: admintesting@gmail.com
-- **Password**: 123456
+- **Password**: 1234567890123

 ## Technologies Used
-- Frontend: HTML, CSS, JavaScript
+- Frontend: React
-- Backend: Node.js, Express.js
+- Backend: Ruby On Rails
-- Database: MongoDB
+- Database: SQL
-- Authentication: JWT (JSON Web Tokens)
+- Authentication: Sessions

 ## How to Run the App